 e≥1-ppv

-which would put the deterrent threshold at 9 times the reward.
+which would put the deterrent threshold at 9 times the reward when p = 0.1.
 The punishment severity of only 1 time the cheating reward is well below this amount, so the results do not contradict commonly observed human preference.
 Overall, one lesson can be learned from the results exploring punishment severity: no reasonable levels of punishment severity that fit our crime can deter cheating.

 The empirical results regarding punishment severity and punishment risk should at least bring attention to our design of various rules and laws.
-We often hear governments discuss versions of “getting tough on crime”, followed by descriptions of how harsh the new punishments will be.
+We sometimes hear governments discuss versions of “getting tough on crime,” followed by descriptions of how harsh the new punishments will be.
 In light of what we observe here about the relative importance of punishment risk and punishment severity, these declarations do not seem assuring in terms of deterring certain crimes.

-Instead of announcing new harsher, and possibly unjustifiable given the crimes, more productive efforts could be directed toward increasing punishment risk or the perception thereof.
+Instead of announcing new harsher punishments, and possibly unjustifiable given the crimes, more productive efforts could be directed toward increasing enforcement or the perception thereof.
 In fact, the Thai police force had a creative idea to set up policeman mannequins at intersections to reduce traffic violations, and most would agree that they are quite effective.
 Further examples include putting parked cars with locked wheels (locked by police as punishment of parking violations) to bring attention to drivers who are considering parking at an illegal spot, or putting fake cameras along with real ones to increase “perceived risk” beyond the actual risk.

 There are also practical arguments for increasing punishment risks over punishment severity.
 In most societies, Thailand certainly included, crime punishment severity is almost always determined by society’s sense of what is fair.
 Different values toward the same crime will carry different punishment severity across countries.
 For example, as of this writing certain states in the USA allow recreational use of marijuana, whereas possession of any of it in Thailand carries a hefty sentence.
 The justice system will have a hard time convincing the public of a new law that puts people in prison for failing to use the pedestrian bridge to cross a road.
 Furthermore, any change in the written law is a cumbersome process and immediate change is not possible.

 The experimental design here allows for straightforward comparison of cost and benefit of cheating because the reward and punishment are denominated in monetary terms.
-Useful insights emerge, but are limited as real world situations involve non-monetary costs and benefits, and costs and benefits are not measured in the same units.
+Useful insights emerge, but are limited as real world situations sometimes involve non-monetary costs and benefits, and costs and benefits are not measured in the same units.
 For example, in the case of cheating within an organization or engaging in corruption, a worker may see a reward in the form of increased sense of belonging if everyone else engages in the same behavior.
 In this situation, not being corrupt incurs a personal cost in the form of weakened ties with coworkers.
 The insights from these experimental results are not readily adaptable to non-monetary gains and losses, or to situations where gains and losses are denominated differently.
 Nonetheless, we can have this simple model in the back of our minds when thinking about how to forcefully, via laws and enforcement, to reduce or prevent undesirable behavior.